nanguoshun/English_EveryDay/README.md

 Total Penalty: $30 (guoshun)

-*Note: The one who can not finish daily study will be punished $10, which will be used for dinner funding*
+*Note: The one who can not finish daily study will be punished $10, which will be used for dinner funding* *Note: we will stop every 3 weeks and recap the previous lessons in this week*